Thursday, March 19, 2026

 More fish cakes

 Yesterday was a day for baked haddock, trimmed with a little onion and tomato, served with various boiled vegetables.
-The haddock was described as naturally caught and lightly smoked - and I find that I like the flavour and firmer flavour that this light smoking gives - but, notwithstanding, there was enough fish and potato left for fish cakes this morning.
+The haddock was from Sainsbury's, was described as naturally caught and lightly smoked - I find that I like the flavour and firmer flavour that this light smoking gives - but, notwithstanding, there was enough fish and potato left for fish cakes this morning.

-This led onto a discussion of recipes for fish cakes and most of them were rather more complicated.
+This led onto a discussion of recipes for fish cakes and most of them were rather more complicated than this one.
 While BH claimed that she used to bind her coley fish cakes with a little white sauce and then dust them with flour before frying them, as mentioned at the end of reference 2.

 I was rather dubious about this, but when we got through the more modern cook books to the trusty Radiation Cook Book, we found that fish croquettes could indeed involve white sauce.
 Not sure about the anchovy essence though.